jython/devguide/help.rst

 -------------

 Further options for seeking assistance include the `jython-users`_ and `jython-dev`_ mailing lists.
-Jython-users contains discussion of the use of Jython in development.
+Jython-users contains discussion of software developement *using* Jython.
 Jython-dev contains discussion of current Jython design issues, release mechanics, and maintenance of existing releases.
 Just remember that ``jython-dev`` is for questions involving the development *of* Jython whereas ``jython-users`` is for questions concerning development *with* Jython.